ekernf01/ekernf01.github.io/_posts/2019-07-21-favorite ml papers resnet.md

 > What’s happening?
 What do you expect to happen? ...
 [G]uess at what could be breaking and come up with experiments.

-This principle applies generally, not just in debugging software.
+This principle applies generally, not just in finding software bugs.
 Here, I want to discuss a machine learning paper I really admire, the [He et al 2015 resnet paper](https://arxiv.org/pdf/1512.03385.pdf), which uses the same scientific method to rapidly improve performance in deep learning.
 With a simple and clever technique, derived from detailed knowledge of the state of the art followed by careful experimentation, they won first place in multiple image processing competitions in 2015.

 ##### What's happening?